-Oats have made a comeback for 5 years with healthy influencers for their many nutritional qualities.
-But it's also great for the hair.
-Perfect alternative to gelaloe vera, the oat cream strengthens the hair, and draws the curls, we give you the recipe ...…
+Oats have been making a comeback over the past 5 years among healthy influencers for their many nutritional qualities.
+But it is also excellent for hair.
+A perfect alternative to aloe vera gel, oat cream strengthens the hair and defines curls, we'll give you the recipe...

 The nutritional benefits of oats

-Since the arrival of Instagram in our daily life five years ago and the fashion for "eating well" oats has regained its acclaim.
-Praised by any self-respecting influencer, it is found on all possible posts as a garnish for sweet or savory compositions.
-Consumed in the form of flakes or a vegetable drink, this fiber and protein rich cereal contains magnesium, calcium, phosphorus and selenium.
-Minerals which act respectively against stress and insomnia, strengthens the bones, improves the state of the skin thanks to selenium and plays a primordial role on the density of the bones using phosphorus.
-Small bonus!
-It prevents obesity, by increasing the feeling of satiety, and it is gluten-free, magic!
+Since the arrival of Instagram in our daily lives five years ago and the fashion for “eating well”, oats have regained their nobility.
+Popular with any self-respecting influencer, it can be found on every possible post as a garnish for sweet or savory compositions.
+Consumed in the form of flakes or a vegetable drink, this cereal rich in fiber and protein contains magnesium, calcium, phosphorus and selenium.
+Minerals which act respectively against stress and insomnia, strengthen the bones, improve the condition of the skin thanks to selenium and play a primordial role on bone density with the help of phosphorus.
+Little bonus!
+It prevents obesity by increasing the feeling of satiety, and it is gluten-free, magical!

 The effects of oats on hair

-In the form of milk that you can find on the market or a cream to make yourself, oats have nourishing, fortifying, soothing, detangling effects and it coats curls.
+In the form of milk that you can find in stores or of cream to make yourself, oats have nourishing, strengthening, soothing, detangling effects and it coats the curls.

-In the form of a cream, it turns into a conditioner, mask or leave-in, we give you the recipe just below:
+In the form of a cream, it transforms into a conditioner, mask or leave-in, we give you the recipe just below: